 - Identifying potential supervisors

-- Engaged research support for existing PhD students
+- Engaged research support for existing PhD and Masters by Research students

 - Networking opportunities with collaborators

 We encourage students at all levels to subscribe to our mailing list to hear of other opportunities to get involved with the collaboration.

 The ISRC runs a reading group each semester.
 Our semi-regular meetings bring together graduate researchers, early career researchers and senior academics across myriad disciplines to discuss the chosen text, generating new ideas and relationships.

 If you are interested in joining the ISRC reading group, email a few brief sentences about yourself and your research to I-SRC@unimelb.edu.au.

 Semester 1, 2020* - Questioning Indigenous-Settler Relations: Interdisciplinary perspectives, eds.
 Sarah Maddison and Sana Nakata.

 Semester 2, 2019 - Indigenous and Decolonising Studies in Education: Mapping the long view, eds.
 Linda Tuhiwai Smith, Eve Tuck and Wayne Yang.

 Semester 1 2019 - As We Have Always Done: Indigenous freedom through radical resistance, Leanne Betasamosake Simpson.